run-ai/docs/docs/Researcher/scheduling/the-runai-scheduler.md

 * If a department’s quota decrease request (with or without nodepools) causes the sum of all projects quotas to surpass the department quota (for GPU and CPU, compute and memory).
 * If a project’s quota decrease request (with or without nodepools) causes the sum of all allocated non-preemptible workloads in that project to surpass it (for GPU and CPU, compute and memory).

-To configure blocking of over quota subscriptions:
+To configure over or under quota subscriptions:

 1. Press the *Tools and settings* icon, then go to *General*.
 2. Enable the *Limit quota over/under subscription* toggle.